 When deciding a dispute about religious upbringing, courts might consider any oral or written parenting agreements that the couple previously made about how to handle the children's religious upbringing.
 However, if you haven't been able to stick to the agreement yourselves, a court may or may not enforce it for you.
 In fact, some courts reject post-separation agreements about which religion the children will follow.
 If they do reject the agreement, it's usually for one of these reasons:

-The agreement is vague.
 Often, couples make agreements informally, prior to marriage, without considering a future divorce or separation.
 As a result, the agreements are vague.
 For example, many agreements fail to specify the degree of religious training (how often the child will attend services or whether the child will attend additional classes, Bible studies, and other church-affiliated programs) or whether the children will be permitted to attend the other parent's place of worship during special events.

-The agreement is oral.
 The parties have different versions of the agreement and may disagree about the terms of the original agreement.
 A court will not enforce an agreement if it cannot determine what the parents originally agreed to.

-The agreement is too old.
 Courts often hesitate to bind either parent to an agreement that was made many years in the past.

-Courts don't want to curtail First Amendment and parenting rights.
 As previously mentioned, courts are loathe to trample on an individual's First Amendment or parenting rights.
 Nor do courts want to get involved in ongoing supervision of parents' compliance with an agreement; this can look like excessive government entanglement in private affairs.

 Not all courts dismiss religious upbringing agreements, however.
 For example, in September 1999, an Indiana court ruled that the terms of a divorce settlement agreement regarding the religious upbringing of the children was binding on both parties.
 (Wilson v.
 Wilson, 716 N.E.
 2d 486 (Ind.
 App.
 1999).)